mzattera/v4j/docs/007/index.md

 **Unless differently noted, this pages uses the Slot alphabet to transliterate Voynich words.**

-**To see the pictures properly, right click on them and open them in a different tab.**
+**For a better viewing, it is suggested to right click on the images and open them in a different browser tab.**

 # Abstract